odufour7/Shape/readme.md

 ## License
-Every part of hypertiling is available under the MIT license.
+Every part of shapes is available under the MIT license.